petrknap/trunk/projects/petrknap.github.io/_drafts/how-to-create-symfony-app-independent-bundle.md

 ---

 If you wish to **create independent [Symfony Bundle](https://symfony.com/doc/current/bundles.html)** then you are on the *Highway to Hell*.
-At @netpromotion we grab our balls and now we are ready to release our tool which solves the most common problems on the highway.
+At [netpromotion] we take the ball and run with it.
+Now we are ready to release our tool which solves the most common problems on the highway.
-Now take a seat and read about our solved problems.
+Please, take a seat and read more.

 # Last things first - the tool